-How to Create a Positive Remote Interviewing Candidate Experience
+How to Create a Positive Remote Interview Experience

 If you have aggressive hiring goals this quarter, don’t let the switch to remote work hinder your hiring efforts.
 Follow these 4 steps to stay on track and deliver a candidate-first remote interviewing process.

 4 Steps to Delivering a Candidate-First Remote Interview Experience

 1. Master basic technical interviewing best practices

 With today’s competitive tech talent market, one mishap or error during the interview process is enough to turn off interested candidates.
 While conducting remote job interviews, it’s crucial that you master the basic technical interviewing best practices to attract the interest of the right developers.

 Before phone or video interviews, use a skills assessment.

 Especially for high volume roles, a skills assessment tool helps weed out any candidates that are uninterested or don’t meet your hiring team’s skill requirements.

 Requiring candidates to take a code assessment at the first stage of your remote interview process cuts down the number of applicants for high-volume roles and help you quickly identify which applicants should move on to the video conferencing stage.

 HackerRank allows organizations to screen high volumes of candidates efficiently with challenges tailored to the skills required for the job.
 In fact, TrueAccord saved recruiting and engineering hours and reduced their on sites by 50% when they used HackerRank.